ADHD & Romantic Relationships: Understanding Love, Conflict, and Connection Through an ADHD Lens

 The Emotional Cascade: When a Spark Becomes a Wildfire

 Many adults with ADHD experience emotional cascades, where a single triggering event spirals into full emotional flooding.
-It begins with a small thought such as “They’re ignoring me” which then snowballs into rumination, anger, or despair.
+It begins with a small thought, such as “They’re ignoring me,” which then snowballs into rumination, anger, or despair.

-This happens because ADHD often impairs emotional inhibition which is the ability to pause before reacting.
+This happens because ADHD often impairs emotional inhibition, which is the ability to pause before reacting.
 Without that pause, the emotion gains speed.

 Common signs of an emotional cascade: